sauhardLohan/ecommerce-app/README.md

 ### `npm i react-redux`

-## Used react-toastify to show notification
+## Used react-toastify to show notifications

 to install: